tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（Web & 小程序）_intl_en.md

 ### 2.1.2 @2019.10.25
 **Added**
- [getGroupList](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/SDK.html#getGroupList) is added, which supports pulling group profile information, including the group owner ID and group member count.
+ [getGroupList](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/SDK.html#getGroupList) supports pulling group profile information, including the group owner ID and group member count.

 **Fixed**
-- SDK code errors were reported when a RESTful API was used to send custom group notifications in an audio-video chat room.
+- SDK code errors were reported when a RESTful API was used to send custom group notifications in an audio–video chat room.
-- The SDK did not send a request to get historical messages when a user re-joined a previously quit group and called the getMessageList API.
+- The SDK did not send a request to pull historical messages when a user re-joined a quit group and called the getMessageList API.
 - SDK code errors were reported when upload failed.

 ### 2.1.1 @2019.10.18
 **Added**
 WeChat Mini Programs support [sending audio messages](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/SDK.html#createAudioMessage).
 Audio messages can be synced across platforms.
-Upgrade to the latest versions of the [TUIKit and SDK](https://intl.cloud.tencent.com/document/product/1047/33996).
+Update to the latest versions of the [TUIKit and SDK](https://intl.cloud.tencent.com/document/product/1047/33996).

 **Fixed**
-[getMessageList](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/SDK.html#getMessageList) could still pull historical messages in a previously quit group after rejoining.
+[getMessageList](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/SDK.html#getMessageList) could still pull historical messages in a quit group after rejoining.

 ### 2.1.0 @2019.10.16